Energinet-DataHub/geh-core/source/App/documents/registrations/feature-management.md

 ## Guidelines

-A few simple guidelines worth considering.
+A few simple guidelines regarding the usage of feature flags.

 ### General principles